Last Updated on October 22, 2024 by Aaron von Frank

 Backyard duck noise

-However, when our ducks want to get our attention, our neighbors three doors down will know about it.
+However, when our ducks want to get our attention or get another duck’s attention, our neighbors three doors down will know about it.
 That’s because ducks are basically feathered bagpipes.

-Not so for any drake (male duck) we’ve ever had.
-Even when Sir Winston Duckbill (our sole drake) is most animated, he can only summon the sounds of a raspy frog, not something that would raise the ire of a neighbor.
+On the opposite end of the sound spectrum are drakes (male ducks).
+Even when our two drakes are most animated, they can only summon sounds akin to a raspy frog, not something that would raise the ire of a neighbor.

 Backyard chicken noise

-Chickens are the opposite of ducks when it comes to noise… Everyone is familiar with how loud a rooster’s morning crow can be.
-And that sound won’t make you popular with urban neighbors despite the fact that they’re tolerant of leaf blowers, mowers, dog barks, etc.
+Chicken sexes are the opposite of ducks when it comes to noise… Everyone is familiar with how loud a rooster’s crow can be.
+And that sound won’t make you popular with urban neighbors despite the fact that those same neighbors are somehow tolerant of leaf blowers, lawn mowers, dog barks, etc. In fact, many cities do not allow roosters within city limits.

 On the other hand, female chickens are comparatively quiet.
 They regularly chat and cluck with each other throughout the day, but generally don’t make vocalizations that will irritate neighbors — even when they’re loudest during morning egg laying.